COVID-19 Updates and Resources

 Share EMO News Release - December 30 on Facebook Share EMO News Release - December 30 on Twitter Share EMO News Release - December 30 on Linkedin Email EMO News Release - December 30 link

 It’s the time of the year when we gather with family and friends.
-With COVID-19 cases on the rise, it’s so important we keep our gatherings small and in line with the current public health order.
+With COVID-19 cases on the rise, it’s so important we keep our gatherings small and in line with the current public health order(External link).
 Please stay safe, our very best to you in 2022.

 Over the holidays while we are “snowed in,” and it feels like winter will never end, please consider those who may need extra support by checking with neighbours and friends (bonus points if you bring soup!).
 The weather can be more than just inconvenient to some in our community.
 Here are a few ways we can make a difference; we know there are many more!